Custom Desktop

 EscapeCalls the on_close method and if the result is ActionRequest::Allow closes the desktop and the entire application.

-If hotkeys are present for window, Alt+{hotkey} is checked by the desktop window and the focused is moved to that window that has that specific hotkey association.
+If hotkeys are present for windows, Alt+{hotkey} is handled by the desktop, and the focus is moved to the window that has that hotkey association.

 Example

-The following example created a custom desktop that that prints My desktop on the top-left side of the screen with white color on a red background.
-The desktop has one command (AddWindow) to add new windows via key Insert.
+The following example creates a custom desktop that prints My desktop in the top-left corner of the screen in white on a red background.
+The desktop has one command (AddWindow) to add new windows via the Insert key.

-At the same time, DesktopEvents::on_update_window_count(...) is intercepted and whenever a new window is being added, it reorganize all windows in a grid.
+At the same time, DesktopEvents::on_update_window_count(...) is intercepted, and whenever a new window is added, it rearranges all windows in a grid.

 use appcui::prelude::*;